eve-autonomy/ad_status_lamp_manager/README.md

 ## Overview
 By switching the lighting pattern of the lamp, this node informs the transport manager of the system status.

-The lighting pattern is defined as follows.
+Lighting patterns are defined as follows;
 <table>
   <thead>
     <tr>